nickpelek/nickpelek/README.md

 ### Hello 👋
 My name is Nick.
 I'm an Agricultural Economist and i'm interested in the world of Data!
 - 👷 I’m currently trying to make my GitHub profile better 😆
-- 🌱 I’m currently learning Python & JavaScript.
+- 🌱 I’m currently learning Python.
 <!--
 **nickpelek/nickpelek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.